 - Heavy to lift

-The New VIVO Sausage Stuffer is another solidly built unit that, put simply, gets the job done.
+The Happybuy Manual Sausage Stuffer is another solidly built unit that, put simply, gets the job done.

-The manufacturer, VIVO, is a US based company that commenced operating in 2002.
+The manufacturer, VEVOR, is a US based company that commenced operating in 2007.
 They have built up a commendable reputation for quality goods.

-What I love about this product is the stuffing tubes that come in 4 convenient diameters: 0.4, 0.79, 1.18, and 1.57 inches.
-In this review, VIVO gets the thumbs up for the best selection of tubes.
-You can pump out some seriously big bangers with a 1.57” nozzle.
+What I love about this product is the stuffing tubes that come in 5 convenient diameters: 0.63, 0.87, 0.98, 1.26, and 1.50 inches.
+In this review, VEVOR gets the thumbs up for the best selection of tubes.
+You can pump out some seriously big bangers.

-If I could change one thing about this sausage stuffer it would be the plastic stuffing tubes.
-They’d be much better if made from stainless steel and hopefully future models will incorporate this change.
+If I could change one thing about this sausage stuffer it would be the sharp edges.
+I would feel much safer using it without having to watch my fingers.
+Hopefully future models will incorporate this change.

 The 7lb cylinder is a good size.
 It’s not as big as the 15lb Kitchener model, but it is still a good size for most home sausage makers.